 Six Viewpoint Structures in First Person

 - Simple – One character tells the story.
-Example: Stephanie Plum series by Janet Evanovich, Midnight in the Garden of Good and Evil by John Berendt
+Examples: Stephanie Plum series by Janet Evanovich, Midnight in the Garden of Good and Evil by John Berendt

-- Rashamon Effect – This means multiple characters tell their version of the same events in the story.
+- Rashomon Effect – This means multiple characters tell their version of the same events in the story.
 Example: As I Lay Dying by William Faulkner

 - Separate Multiple Viewpoints – This means multiple characters tell the story using first person perspectives.
 Example: blueeyed boy by Joanne Harris

 - Sequential Multiple Viewpoints – This means different characters tell the story from their perspective in a timeline or sequence.
 You may have Jane narrating events in January, Debbie narrating events from February to June, and Sarah in July.
 Example: The family sagas written by Susan Howatch